Aviuz/PrisonLabor/README.md

 * Prisoner can't escape.
 * Prisoner can reach work (best way to do that is leaving open doors to work area).
 * Prisoner is fed, and rested.
-* Prisoner interaction is set to "Work" (no "Chat and Recruit", or "Friendly Chat").
+* Prisoner interaction is set to "Force to work" (no "Chat and Recruit", or "Friendly Chat").

 ## Translations
 Please contact me if you want help me writing translations.
 It will take you a few minutes to translate few sentences, and you will help making the mod even better.
 Thank you in advance!
 Also I would gladly hear about misspellings or grammar mistakes in English version.

+## Tutorial video
+Please contact me if you want to help me by creating tutorial video.